nss-evening-cohort-19/rare-server-v2-the-italian-in-us/README.md

 ```
 * Send the request

 This call will create a new post_reaction node.
-We decided to explore handeling case separation between Python and JS on the server in this instance allowing the front-end to send camelCase keys when creating.
+We decided to explore handeling case separation between Python and JS on the server in this instance, allowing the front-end to send camelCase keys when creating.
 Send the GET reactions request again to see that the count for reaction id: 8 has updated and will now be clicked: False.

 ## Front-End Repository